IHDE-Alliance/ISTP_metadata/v1.0.0/04_metadata-variable-attributes.md

 - **Canopus MPA:** 42 values of 5577A Intensities from Geodetic Lat 46-67, Long=265

 - **Canopus MARI:** Local Auroral Electrojet index, lower bound (CL), scalar

-## DATA
-(Required) Used to provide the values of variables which are fixed for all records of a dataset.

 ## DELTA_MINUS
 (Optional)  Describes the range over which the data are integrated, representative, etc. and locate the position of the time tag or value within this range.